Horatio or Horat, so be it!

 - A Dick in Name: Tito Dick was very much intended to be this.

-- All Gays Are Rapists: Rainbow Scout and pretty much every other gay character in this show.
+- All Gays Are Promiscuous: Rainbow Scout and pretty much every other gay character in this show.

 - All Men Are Perverts: Literally the entire male cast.

 - Art Evolution: The animation marginally improves in season 2... emphasis on "marginally".

 - Artistic License Geography: While the show is said to take place in the Tenderloin district of San Francisco, the characters state they live in Daly City.
 Daly City, while adjacent to San Francisco, is nowhere near the Tenderloin.